-The origin of today called "Maison sickle" Bordeaux wine trade house
+The origin of what is now known as the "Maison Sichel" Bordeaux wine trade house

 lies in the middle of the 18th century.
-Since then, the widely ramified family of German origin deals with wine.
-In 1857 the descendant Hermann Sichel (born 1791) founded Mainz
+Since then, the widely ramified family of German origin has been concerned with wine.
+In 1857 the descendant Hermann Sichel (born 1791) founded in Mainz

-the wine and spirits trading house H. Sichel and sons.
-It followed in 1883 a branch in Bordeaux
+the wine and spirits trading company H. Sichel and Sons.
+A branch followed in 1883 Bordeaux

 , which is one of the most renowned wine trade houses there today.
 Walter Sichel (1906-1989) studied the wine business in Geisenheim

-, Bordeaux and Spain and founded in 1927 a branch in London and took in 1935 British citizenship.
+, Bordeaux and Spain and founded a branch in London in 1927 and became a British citizen in 1935.

-The remaining family members were scattered all over the world.
-In the 1930s the brand name "Blue Nun" was created by the company in Mainz (Blue Nun - the label is decorated with blue-robed nuns).
-This wine raised in terms of quality from the usual Liebfraumilch
+The remaining family members were scattered around the world.
+In the 1930s, the company in Mainz created the branded wine "Blue Nun" (blue nun - the label is adorned with blue-clad nuns).
+In terms of quality, this wine stood out from the usual Liebfraumilch

-and from the 1950s became one of the most successful wines in the world.
-Today, more than two million boxes are exported worldwide each year, well over half of them to the USA.
+and became one of the most successful wines in the world from the 1950s.
+Today, over two million boxes are exported annually worldwide, well over half of which are exported to the United States.
 The wine is blended at the company's headquarters in Mainz.

-In 1992, the trading house Edmond Coste was acquired in Langon.
-Successor of Peter Sichel, who died in 1998, was his son Allan.
-Three of his brothers share the responsibility for export, the fourth named Benjamin leads the family winery Château d'Angludet
+In 1992 the Edmond Coste trading house in Langon was acquired.
+The successor to Peter Sichel, who died in 1998, was his son Allan.
+Three of his brothers share responsibility for export, the fourth named Benjamin runs the family winery Château d'Angludet

 (Margaux).
-The company is the owner or owner of several wineries, such as Château Palmer
+The company owns or holds shares in several wineries such as Château Palmer

 (Margaux) and others in the fields Corbières

-, The brand wine "Sirius" produced under the appellation name "Bordeaux" was created in 1985.
-The red wine is blended from Merlot and Cabernet Sauvignon with shares of Petit Verdot and Cabernet Franc, the white wine from Sémillon with some Sauvignon Blanc pressed.
+, The branded wine "Sirius" produced under the appellation "Bordeaux" was created in 1985.
+The red wine is blended from Merlot and Cabernet Sauvignon with portions of Petit Verdot and Cabernet Franc, the white wine from Sémillon is pressed with a little Sauvignon Blanc.